tigerbeetle/tigerbeetle/docs/deploy/managed-service.md

 # Managed Service

-Want to use TigerBeetle but don't want to worry about hosting it yourself?

-We're working on a managed service, where your cluster will be run by the experts who build TigerBeetle.

-Interested in learning more?
-Reach out to <joran@tigerbeetle.com>!
+Want to use TigerBeetle in production, along with automated disaster recovery, monitoring, and dedicated support from the TigerBeetle team?

+Let us help you get up and running faster!
+Contact our CEO, Joran Dirk Greef, at <joran@tigerbeetle.com> to set up a call.